nearform/graphql-hooks/README.md

 - `fetchOptions`: See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for info on what options can be passed
 - `headers`: Object, e.g. `{ 'My-Header': 'hello' }`
 - `logErrors`: Boolean - defaults to `true`
+- `middleware`: Accepts an array of middleware functions, default: none, see more in [middlewares readme](packages/graphql-hooks/src/middlewares/README.md)
 - `onError({ operation, result })`: Custom error handler
   - `operation`: Object with `query`, `variables` and `operationName`
   - `result`: Object containing `data` and `error` object that contains `fetchError`, `httpError` and `graphqlErrors`